The Mailman (1923 film): Plot

-Bob Morley and his son Johnnie are an exciting tale of bravery, justice, and the power of a father's love.
 The film's opening scene starts with a ceremony.
 A celebration acknowledges Bob and Johnnie's years of devoted service as mail carriers.
 Bob is a proud father who has raised his son to value hard work and dedication to their job.
 It is also clear that they have earned the respect and admiration of their colleagues and the community.

 The story takes a dramatic turn when Johnnie accepts a promotion to serve on a postal ship, the Enterprise.
 The vessel transports the Post Office's registered mail.
 Johnnie accepts the job and starts work immediately.
 A robbery occurs one night while he is working on the postal ship.
 A postal officer is shot during the heist, and Johnnie is the only witness.
 The criminals decide they must do away with Johnnie and throw him overboard.
 In a twist of fate, a yacht in the same area saves Johnnie from drowning.
 It is of little comfort when Johnnie discovers the boat is a rumrunner and is involved in the Enterprise's robbery.

 The yacht's owners discover Johnnie had witnessed the robbery and murder.
 Before they can toss him back into the sea, Johnnie escapes to the ship's radio room and transmits an alert to the Pacific fleet.
 Johnnie shows his courage and dedication to justice, despite his impending danger.
 After identifying the yacht's location, the fleet commander mobilizes his forces to intercept the 90-foot boat.
 There is a subsequent pursuit and destruction of the bootlegging vessel by ten Pacific Fleet Dreadnoughts.

 During the melee, Johnnie saves himself from the destruction.
 Once aboard the rescue ship, they arrest him for committing robbery and murder.
 His new ordeal starts, and he faces trial for killing a government postal officer during the robbery.
 Bob Morley frantically calls everyone he knows, begging for help to save his son.
 Despite Bob's pleas, the court found Johnnie guilty of murder and sentenced him to hang.

 While awaiting his execution, the actual criminal confesses.
 Johnnie is exonerated, and father and son are reunited.
 The movie ends on a happy note.